pilot2254/steam-playtime-farmer/README.md

 - This usually happens when the application loses focus during login
 - Restart the application and try again

+#### "Configuration is not ready for farming"

+- Make sure you've edited the `user-config.json` file with your actual Steam account details
+- Replace all placeholder values like "YOUR_ACCOUNT_NAME_HERE" with real values
+- Ensure you have at least one game configured in the games array

 #### "Command not found: tsc"